List of Magic: The Gathering keywords: Manifest

 This ability is written Manifest [one or more cards], most frequently manifest the top card of your library.
 When the player manifests a card, the player puts it onto the battlefield face down, disguising its true identity from their opponents.
-While face down, it's a 2/2 colorless creature with no name, no abilities, and no creature types.
+While face down, it is a 2/2 colorless creature with no name, no abilities, and no creature types.
 Face-down cards act as creatures: they can attack and block, be targeted by spells and abilities affecting creatures, and be modified with auras and equipment.

 However, if the face-down card is a creature card then it can be turned face-up for its full mana cost whether it has this ability on its own or not.
 If the card has the morph ability, the controller can use this ability to turn the card face-up, regardless of the card's type; megamorph is treated the same way.
 These uses of morph and megamorph are considered 'special actions' and do not hit the stack.

 As always, any face-down card must be revealed at the end of the game or when it is moved to any zone other than the battlefield, including exile.
 Also, manifested cards are treated identically to morph cards in that they are distinct from one another and must be distinguishable from other manifested cards throughout the game.